AVADOLearning/moodle-componentmgr/README.md

-Moodle's modular design empowers developers to create highly bespoke online learning platforms, but it can become difficult to manage large scale deployments of platforms whuch are comprised of countless separate modules.
+Moodle's modular design empowers developers to create highly bespoke online learning platforms, but it can become difficult to manage large scale deployments of platforms which are comprised of countless separate modules.

 ### Component Manager aims to fix this problem.